SamSE3/dateParser/2048_Test_Plan.md

 * That there will not be enough time to complete the project given other staff commitments

 #Project Criteria
-Goals
-The aim is that all possible types of input are tested and that the program passes these tests
+Goal

 Success and Failure measured by
 Success will be measured based on the amount of tests that pass combined with their relevance to the core functionality of the program

 #References